home-assistant/example-custom-config/custom_components/detailed_hello_world/README.md

-# More Comprehensive async Integration Example
+# More "Level 2" Comprehensive async Integration Example

-This example aims to show the best practice for a more complete integration.
+This example aims to show the best practice for a more complete integration using **push** with async.

 It is based on a _cover_, emulating battery operated roller blinds.